Match Point: Reception

 Allen has said that Match Point is one of his few "A-films", and even "arguably may be the best film that I've made.
 This is strictly accidental, it just happened to come out right.
 You know, I try to make them all good, but some come out and some don't.
-With this one everything seemed to come out right.
+With this one, everything seemed to come out right.
 The actors fell in, the photography fell in and the story clicked.
 I caught a lot of breaks!"

 The film was screened out of competition at the 2005 Cannes Film Festival.
 Match Point broke a streak of box office flops for Allen: it earned $85,306,374 worldwide, of which $23,151,529 was in its North American run.
 Allen was also nominated for an Academy Award for Best Original Screenplay.

-The film received generally strong reviews from critics, particularly in the United States.
+The film received favourable reviews from critics, particularly in the United States.
 On Rotten Tomatoes, the film has an approval rating of 77% based on 216 reviews with an average rating of 7.2/10.
 The website's critical consensus states: "Woody Allen's sharpest film in years, Match Point is a taut, philosophical thriller about class and infidelity."
 Metacritic reported the film had an average score of 72 out of 100, and thus "generally favorable reviews", based on 40 professional critics.
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Roger Ebert gave the film a full four stars, and considered it among the four best Allen films.
 He described it as having a "terrible fascination that lasts all the way through".
 Empire magazine gave the film four stars out of five, calling it Allen's best of his last half a dozen films, and recommended it even to those who are not fans of the director.